-- U160 or U320 speed depending on the SCSI controller on the motherboard - Dual channel SCSI controller - Cabling that meets U160 or U320 specifications depending on the SCSI controller
+- U160 speed

+- Single channel SCSI controller

+- Cabling that meets U160 specifications

 Physical drives are limited by the number of SCSI channels being controlled by the RAID controller.
 The firmware/software supports a maximum of 15 hard disk drives per channel (or 14 if one SCSI ID is being occupied by an intelligent enclosure processor).